cert-manager/website/content/en/docs/installation/helm.md

 #### 3. Install `CustomResourceDefinitions`

-cert-manager requires a number of CRD resources to be installed into your cluster as part of installation.

-This can either be done manually, using `kubectl`, or using the `installCRDs` option when installing the Helm chart.
+cert-manager requires a number of CRD resources, which can  be installed manually using `kubectl`, or using the `installCRDs` option when installing the Helm chart.

-> **Note**: If you're using a `helm` version based on Kubernetes `v1.18` or below (Helm `v3.2`) `installCRDs` will not work with cert-manager `v0.16`.
-> For more info see the [v0.16 upgrade notes](../upgrading/upgrading-0.15-0.16/#helm)

 ##### Option 1: installing CRDs with `kubectl`

-Install the `CustomResourceDefinition` resources using `kubectl`:

 ```bash
 $ kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.4.0/cert-manager.crds.yaml